benborgers/ben.page/src/content/posts/vercel-github-actions.md

 To debug a commit that’s not building properly, the developer can check the Vercel build logs linked in the GitHub Action’s output, or just run `npm run build` (or similar) locally.

-These actions do require you to add three environment variables in your GitHub repository’s Settings > Actions > ????:
+These actions do require you to add three environment variables in your GitHub repository’s Settings > Secrets and variables > Actions:

 - `VERCEL_ORG_ID`
 - `VERCEL_PROJECT_ID`